 Stopping the blender does more than allow you to scrape.
 It also gives you blender's motor a rest.
 I do not recommend blending for an extended time without stopping.
 This can burn out your blender's motor, and then you won't have a blender!

-- 1 cup cashews - soaked 10-15 minutes in hot water
+- 1 cup cashews - soaked 10-15 minutes in hot water, then drained

-- ½ cup water
+- ½ cup water - NOT the soaking water

 - 2 cloves garlic

-- ½ cup nutritional yeast
+- 2 tablespoons nutritional yeast

 - Combine all of your ingredients in your blender, and puree until smooth.
 If you're using a regular blender, you will need to stop and scrape down the sides a few times during the blending process.
 A high speed blender should yield a smooth mix in one to two rounds of 45 seconds.